kittinunf/ReaderK/README.md

 }
 ````

-It looks a bit annoying as we need to provide `session` for all of the functions.
+It looks a bit annoying as we need to provide `session` for all of the methods.
 One can provide a DI at the constructor but it has 2 drawbacks.

-Firstly, your class becomes stateful and it is start to tangled with the construction of your dependency.
-Secondly, if you have multiple things to pass into constructor,
+Firstly, your class becomes stateful and it is start to be tangled with the construction of your dependency.

-the constructor becomes bloated and un-scalable.
+Secondly, once you have multiple things to pass into constructor, the constructor became bloated and un-scalable.

-With Reader monad, you can improve above implementation to take advantage of `Reader`
+With Reader monad, you can improve above implementation to take advantage of `Reader` like this.

 ```` Kotlin
 typealias SessionReader<T> = Reader<Session, T>